Hand Tools

 Types of Hand Planes and What They Actually Do

-Hand planes range from 3-inch block planes to 24-inch jointers.
-What each size and configuration actually does in the workshop.
+Hand planes range from 3-inch palm tools to 24-inch jointers.
+Each length, angle, and configuration solves a specific physics problem that the others can't.

 October 31, 2025